 We are so thankful for the GBC members who made time to bring the children out, sharing the gospel both in words and deeds.
 (L-R) Bruce, Doris, Sandy, Kah Yin, Charles, Yeow Cheng, Cheryl, Kim Cheng, Yuh Jane and Ps Ollie.

 All were excited as this is the first outing that we have with the children this year!
 (Read about the last two outings: Not Quite a Perfect Outing; Gracehaven Outreach – Loving One Another.)
 But...it started to rain!

-Under 'normal' circumstances, this would have put a big dampener on the outing but it all worked out well as the children were late as well.
-By the time the children arrived and the team was ready to start the walk, the rain stopped and the sun was out. :)
+Under 'normal' circumstances, this would have put a big dampener on the outing but God obviously has His plans as the children were late as well.
+Hence, by the time the children arrived and the team was ready to start the walk, the rain stopped and the sun was out. :)